tanaka51/mac-starter/README.md

 # mac-starter
-shell scripts for setup mac
+simple shell script for setup mac

 ## HOW TO USE